nerves-project-attic/system_registry/README.md

 an expensive operation when a certain chunk of state is changed.
 If the process causing the state were to "flap" back and forth between states 100 times in a second, we may only care to react to that change after it is done "flapping".
-If we set up a consumer with a 1000 ms min_interval rate-limit, it would receive the initial message and the final state when the time limit expires.
-You can also set hysteresis to represent the amount of time the system should wait before sending the current state prior to min_interval. min_interval and hysteresis default to 0.
+If we set up a consumer with a 1000 ms `min_interval` rate-limit, it would receive the initial message and the final state when the time limit expires.
+You can also set `hysteresis` to represent the amount of time the system should wait before sending the current state prior to `min_interval`. `min_interval` and `hysteresis` default to `0`.

-You can `register` to and `unregister` from the SystemRegistry to receive messages when the contents of the registry change.
+You can `SystemRegistry.register/1` to and `SystemRegistry.unregister/1` from the `SystemRegistry` to receive messages when the contents of the registry change.
 Upon registration, the caller will receive the current state.

 ```elixir
 {:ok, %{state: %{a: 1}}} = SystemRegistry.update([:state, :a], 1)